-B. RESTRAINT APPLICATION: In this application, the roof anchor is used as part of a complete restraint system.
-Such systems typically include a full body harness and a lanyard or restraint line used to restrain or tether the user from reaching a hazard (i.e. leading edge roof work).
-This type of system is used where no vertical free fall is possible.
+- 1.1 PURPOSE: DBI-SALA's roof anchors are designed to be used as a temporarily installed (not for permanent installation) anchorage connector on wood frame structures.
+This anchorage connector may be used as part of a personal fall arrest system.
+Do not attach a lifeline between two or more roof anchors (i.e. horizontal lifeline system).
+Do not hang, lift or support tools or equipment from this roof anchor or attach guylines for antennas, phone lines, etc. - A. FALL ARREST APPLICATION: In this application, the roof anchor is used as part of a complete fall arrest system.
+Such systems typically include a full body harness and some form of connecting subsystem, such as an energy absorbing lanyard.
+Maximum permissible free fall is 6 feet.
+This type of system is used where a free fall is possible before the fall is arrested. - 1.2 LIMITATIONS: The following application limitations must be recognized and considered before using this product: - A. ROOF STRUCTURE: This anchorage connector is intended to be installed on wood framed structures capable of meeting the anchorage strength requirements as set forth in section 2.4.
+Consult DBI-SALA before using these roof anchors on any other roof material. - B. CAPACITY: This anchorage connector is designed for use by persons with a combined weight (person, clothing, tools, etc.) of no more than 420 lbs.
+Only one personal protective system may be connected to the roof anchor at any time.

-- 1.2 LIMITATIONS: The following application limitations must be recognized and considered before using this product: - A. ROOF STRUCTURE: This anchorage connector is intended to be installed on wood framed structures capable of meeting the anchorage strength requirements as set forth in section 2.4.
-Consult Capital Safety before using these roof anchors on any other roof material. - B. CAPACITY: This anchorage connector is designed for use by persons with a combined weight (person, clothing, tools, etc.) of no more than 310 lbs.
-Only one personal protective system may be connected to the roof anchor at any time. - C. PERSONAL FALL ARREST SYSTEM (PFAS) : PFASs selected for use with this roof anchor must meet the system performance and other criteria as stated in section 3.2. - D. FREE FALL: PFASs used with these roof anchors must be rigged in such a way as to limit the free fall to a maximum of 6 feet (reference ANSI Z359.1).
-See associated connecting subsystem DBI-SALA instructions for further information. - E. FALL CLEARANCE: Make certain that enough clearance exists in your fall path to prevent striking an object.
+- C. PERSONAL FALL ARREST SYSTEM (PFAS) : PFAS's selected for use with this roof anchor must meet the system performance and other criteria as stated in section 3.2. - D. FREE FALL: PFAS's used with these roof anchors must be rigged in such a way as to limit the free fall to a maximum of 6 feet (reference ANSI Z359.1).
+See associated connecting subsystem manufacturer's instructions for further information. - E. FALL CLEARANCE: Make certain that enough clearance exists in your fall path to prevent striking an object.
 The amount of clearance needed is dependent upon the type of connecting subsystem used (energy absorbing lanyard, self retracting lifeline, etc.), and the anchorage location.
-Refer to the DBI-SALA instructions of the connecting subsystem or component for more information on fall clearance. - F. RESTRAINT SYSTEMS: Restraint systems selected for use with this roof anchor must meet the requirements given in section 3.2. - G. CORROSION: Use near sea water or other corrosive environments may require more frequent inspections or servicing (replacement) to assure corrosion damage is not affecting the performance of the product. - H. CHEMICAL HAZARDS: Solutions containing acids, alkali, or other caustic chemicals, especially at elevated temperatures, may cause damage to this equipment.
-Consult Capital Safety if doubt exists concerning installing this equipment where chemical hazards are present. - I. ELECTRICAL HAZARDS: Do not install roof anchors where they or the user may come into contact with electrical power lines. - J. TRAINING: This equipment is intended to be installed and used by persons who have been properly trained on its correct application.
+Refer to manufacturer's instructions of the connecting subsystem or component for more information on fall clearance. - F. CORROSION: Use near sea water or other corrosive environments may require more frequent inspections or servicing (replacement) to assure corrosion damage is not affecting the performance of the product. - G. CHEMICAL HAZARDS: Solutions containing acids, alkali, or other caustic chemicals, especially at elevated temperatures, may cause damage to this equipment.
+Consult DBI-SALA if doubt exists concerning installing this equipment where chemical hazards are present. - H. ELECTRICAL HAZARDS: Do not install roof anchors where they or the user may come into contact with electrical power lines. - I. TRAINING: This equipment is intended to be installed and $\stackrel{B}{\iotased}$ by persons who have been properly trained on its correct application.
 See section 4.0. - 1.3 Refer to national consensus (including ANSI Z359.1, applicable local, state, and federal (OSHA) requirements) governing this equipment for more information on anchorage connectors, and associated system components.